Charteris Bay

-Charteris Bay, officially Te Wharau / Charteris Bay, is a large inlet on the southern coast of Lyttelton Harbour / Whakaraupō, New Zealand.
-It abuts Diamond Harbour to the east and Teddington to the west.
-The boundary of the bay also includes Ōtamahua / Quail Island.
+Charteris Bay is a small settlement on Banks Peninsula in New Zealand.
+The settlement is located on the south eastern side of Te Wharau / Charteris Bay, a large inlet of Lyttelton Harbour / Whakaraupō.
+The settlement sit between Diamond Harbour to the east and Teddington to the west.

 The community is notable for Orton Bradley Park and as the location of a quarry which produced a decorative sandstone used in many early buildings of Christchurch.

 The community is spread out along the main road from Teddington to Diamond Harbour.
 It has a golf course adjacent to Orton Bradley park and a popular sailing club, which advertises itself as "home of the Optimist" – a reference to the Optimist sailing dinghy first sailed in New Zealand from Charteris Bay.

 At low tide some extensive mud flats support a wide range of wading birds including Royal spoonbills.

 Demographics

 The Charteris Bay settlement is part of the Diamond Harbour SA2 statistical area.